 Committee On Political Education

-IBEW 21 members have strength in numbers we must use our strength to win the good pay, retirement security, safe work environments, broad access to quality education for our children and much more.
+IBEW 21 members have strength in numbers.
+We must use our strength to win good pay, retirement security, safe work environments, broad access to quality education for our children and much more.
 By mobilizing through our get-out-the-vote effort, IBEW 21 members can elect candidates who support and will enact a working families’ agenda so we all can move forward together.

-Union Families must register to vote, volunteer to help the friends of Labor and then get out to vote on Election Day.
+Union families must register to vote, volunteer to help friends of Labor and then get out to vote on Election Day.
 We do make a difference.
-After all of the campaign rhetoric we must elect the candidates who best serve the interests of working people.
+After all of the campaign rhetoric, we must elect the candidates who best serve the interests of working people.
 We must not let wedge issues divide us.

-IBEW Local 21 supports our friends, those candidates who stand with working families and will punish the enemies of working families.
+IBEW Local 21 supports those candidates who stand with working families.

-The document below is the list of Labor’s endorsed candidates from both sides of the aisle in Illinois and Indiana whom Labor is supporting.
+The documents below are the list of Labor’s endorsed candidates from both sides of the aisle.
 These candidates believe in a strong middle-class and they previously voted to help you with important issues that affect you at work and as union members.

 The candidates were vetted and met the requirements necessary to obtain an endorsement from the unions including the IBEW who are affiliated with the Illinois and Indiana AFL- CIO as well as the Chicago Federation of Labor.